rootcanopy/Book-Reviews/README.md

 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

 //This dude - who had the style project,
-I referred back here abit when I was unsure http://book-bites.herokuapp.com/addreview
+I referred back here abit when I was unsure what way to do things.
+Ishould reference the code but i never kept track of it, both projects are similiar. http://book-bites.herokuapp.com/addreview

 //Google images for the Jumbotron Image